radRoy/cloud/README.md

 git clone https://github.com/wolny/pytorch-3dunet ~/data/pytorch-3dunet
-pip install -e ~/data/pytorch-3dunet/ pip install tensorboard pip install tensorflow  # cluster can not find this installation - "running on reduced feature set" after `tensorboard --logdir <logdir>` train3dunet  # test whether command is found and gives expected error message ('--config ...' required or so)
+pip install -e ~/data/pytorch-3dunet/ pip install tensorboard
+#pip install tensorflow  # cluster can not find this installation - "running on reduced feature set" after `tensorboard --logdir <logdir>`
+    # was not required in the past, makes no difference to me
+train3dunet  # test whether command is found and gives expected error message ('--config ...' required or so)
     # usage: train3dunet [-h] --config CONFIG
     # train3dunet: error: the following arguments are required: --config